-Army officer killed in 'freak accident' while skydiving in North Carolina
+Army sergeant killed in 'freak accident' while skydiving in North Carolina

-An Army officer was killed skydiving Sunday morning in North Carolina in an incident one official described as a "freak accident."
+An Army sergeant was killed skydiving Sunday morning in North Carolina in an incident one official described as a "freak accident."

 The incident was reported around 10:45 a.m. when a 911 caller reported a skydiver had been found dead at the Cape Fear Regional Jetport in Brunswick County.